Wes34840/m3bo/README.md

 # m3bo Changelog, I guess

+## 0.0.6

+- you can no longer kickflip the pressure plate, sorry safwan

 ## 0.0.5

 - Fixed score so you don't get hundreds of thousands of points when killing one enemy